aivikingpower/aivikingpower/index.md

                         <div class="service-price">Introductory Group Session – $25</div>
                     </div>
                     <div class="service-card-body">
-                        <p>Mondays are about introducing you to AI for the first time.Curious about AI but not sure where to start?
+                        <p>Mondays are about introducing you to AI for the first time.
+Curious about AI but not sure where to start?
 Join me, for a live, friendly Zoom session built for beginners and business owners who want a quick, practical intro to the world of AI.</p>
                         <a href="https://calendly.com/event_types/user/me" class="cta-button">Book Now</a>
                     </div>
                 </div>